-Interim dean and CEO, K-State Olathe
+Interim CEO and dean, K-State Olathe

-After nearly 20 years as dean of Kansas State University's College of Veterinary Medicine, Ralph C. Richardson took on a new challenge in August 2015 by becoming interim dean and CEO of K-State Olathe.
+After nearly 20 years as dean of Kansas State University's College of Veterinary Medicine, Ralph C. Richardson took on a new challenge in August 2015 by becoming interim CEO and dean of K-State Olathe.
 He was appointed to the post by university Provost and Senior Vice President April Mason, who selected Richardson because of his strengths and leadership in the animal health area, knowledge of the Kansas City community and administrative acumen to help build on the education, training and research K-State Olathe provides to the Kansas City area.